EpicOutliers/.github/profile/README.md

 We realized that the first-year students can benefit greatly from this full set of solutions, as STATS310 can be quite daunting.
 Beyond solution sets, we also observed that there was a lack of a central source for notes.
-Many students end up writing their own set of notes, which certainly has merits for self-edification purposes, but a lot of the time can still be saved if people could contribute to __one__ polished set of notes.
+Many students end up writing their own set of notes, which certainly has merits for self-edification purposes, but a lot of time can still be saved if people could contribute to __a few__ polished set of notes.
 This repository also welcomes any research-related material.
 For example, a list of important papers in a certain area to get quickly acclimated to the material.